 The hair that has had its color removed is known as bleached.
 You can only get the color back into your hair if you dye it back to its original color.

 Bleaching strips away your hair’s natural oils and dries out your hair.
 It’s a bad idea to wash your hair immediately after bleaching it, but you can wash it a week or two later.

 The more bleach you use, the more likely your hair will break off.
 But, if you take good care of your bleached hair and avoid over-processing it, it’s possible for your bleached hair to grow.

 Yes, coconut oil is good for bleached blonde hair.
 You may use coconut oil once weekly to help rebuild your hair strands and regain the luster.

 Do not bleach your hair twice in one day!
 This can cause your hair to break off and leave your hair discolored.

-The sun can destroy the melanin from your hair, causing it to become lighter.
-The hair will maintain that color until you re-dye it or until the new hair grows in.
+The sun can destroy the melanin in your hair, causing it to become lighter.
+The hair will maintain that color until you re-dye it or until the new hair grows.

-Yes, bleached hair can fade, but it does not fade back to your natural hair color.
+Bleached hair can fade, but it does not return to your natural hair color.
 Over time, the toner washes out, becoming darker or dull, leading to yellow pigments reappearing.
 When bleached hair fades, it usually turns brassy or orange.